d-bl/MAE-gf/docs/tria.md

 In this article we show several placings of one unit of the _Pagoda_ or _Triangular_ ground.
 One unit is shown in the picture on the right.
 Please note that some of the examples are mirrored.
-<div>  </div>

 ### Traditional pagoda's
 <img alt="pg traditional" align="left" src="https://maetempels.github.io/MAE-gf/images_wt/gf-pg-trad.png">

 Please note: traditionally the pagoda-ground uses a weaver, that returns round the pin with two twists at the pointy bit.
 The example looked better not turning.
+<br><br><br>
 * [traditional][ex-trad]

 ### Bigger pagoda's
 <img alt="pg-bigg" align="left" src="https://maetempels.github.io/MAE-gf/images_wt/gf-pg-bigg.png">

 The resulting thread diagram shows a pagoda that is bended over, due to the chosen matrix-scheme.
+<br><br><br>
 * [bigger pagoda][ex-bigg]

 ### Pagoda's kissing